slebok/slebok/stories/prolog-fj-tapl/main.md

 Please vote: Should I try to introduce operators like '|-' and use ':' to make the Prolog rules resemble the inference rules of TAPL more closely?

 Please vote: Should I introduce additional auxiliary functions to implement metavariable binding in the inference rules (e.g., use something like value_of_field_i(...) rather than nth0(...), nth0(...) in E-ProjNew)?

+Please vote: Should I try to rewrite type relations using operators '|-', ':', and '<:'?

 @Ralf: Your experience with supporting type safety arguments by analyzing the above rules from within Prolog would be greatly appreciated!